minibolt-guide/minibolt/guide/bonus/system/store-data-secondary-disk.md

   $ sudo chattr +i /data
   ```

-* Mount all drives and check the file system.
+* Mount all disks and check the file system.
   Is “/data” listed?

   ```sh